Tiago Pereira (footballer, born 1975): Club career

 Born in Trofa, Porto District, tough-tackling Tiago started his professional career with F.C.
-Famalicão in 1993, and went on to represent in his country C.S.
+Famalicão in 1993.
+He went on to represent in his country C.S.
 Marítimo, S.L.
 Benfica, U.D.
-Leiria, FC Porto (winning the 2002–03 UEFA Cup with the club and finishing the following campaign on loan with Leiria) and Boavista FC.
+Leiria, FC Porto (he won the 2002–03 UEFA Cup with the club while totalling 32 appearances in all competitions that season to claim a treble, and finished the following campaign on loan with Leiria) and Boavista FC.

-In July 2007, the 32-year-old returned to União Leiria.
-Two years later, after being instrumental in its return to the Primeira Liga after one year out, only missing one game, he moved to another team in the Segunda Liga, C.D.
+In July 2007, the 32-year-old Tiago returned to União Leiria.
+Two years later, after being instrumental in their return to the Primeira Liga after one year out, only missing one game, he joined another team in the Segunda Liga, C.D.
 Trofense, which had just moved in the opposite direction.
-He remained in the second tier of Portuguese football with the latter side for several seasons, playing into his 40s.
+He remained in the second tier of Portuguese football with the latter side for several seasons, retiring at the age of 40.

-Tiago also had abroad stints with Rayo Vallecano (1998–99) and CD Tenerife (1999–2000, both in the Spanish Segunda División), helping the Madrid club promote to La Liga.
+Tiago also had abroad stints with Rayo Vallecano (1998–99) and CD Tenerife (1999–2000, both in the Spanish Segunda División), helping the Madrid club promote to La Liga by scoring once in the 4–0 aggregate win against CF Extremadura in the playoffs, 2–0 in the final leg.